-A DOI is a digital object identifier, and is one of a number of persistent identifiers that a data repository might use to give your data a permanent address.
+DOI stands for ‘digital object identifier’, and is one of a number of persistent identifiers that a data repository might use to give your data a permanent address.
 Persistent identifiers are important because they remain constant, even if the actual location of a digital object moves.
 While a URL may change, a persistent identifier will continue to resolve to the new location.

 Will the data I share be peer reviewed?

 Currently, data will not be peer reviewed as part of our policies.
 The soundness of any data set associated with an article is solely the responsibility of the person who generated the data.
 However, the link to the data will be made available to peer reviewers upon request and they will be able to view the data, should they wish to do so.

 Where a journal applies a double-anonymous peer review process, a link should be shared only in instances where the relevant data repository can provide a review link that preserves anonymity, i.e. blinds the details of the author.
 Read our guidance on choosing a repository for information on how to preserve your anonymity for double anonymous peer review.